Kaizu Osaki 海津大崎

 A peninsula lined with cherry trees on a massive lake in Shiga

-Kaizu Osaki is a peninsula that juts into Lake Biwa and boasts more than four kilometers of cherry trees, which bloom spectacularly in spring.
+Kaizu Osaki is a peninsula that juts into Lake Biwa and boasts nearly four kilometers of cherry trees, which bloom spectacularly along the shore of the lake in spring.

 - Passing through a tunnel of pink blossoms

 - Taking a boat out onto Lake Biwa for a different perspective

 It can be accessible by train or bus.

 From Kyoto, take the JR Kosei Line to Makino Station.
 From there, you can walk 30 minutes or take a five-minute taxi.
 You can also take the Makino Kogen bus to the Kaizu Osaki entrance and then walk six minutes.

 Kaizu Osaki is one of Lake Biwa's most scenic spots.
 The cherry blossoms are beautiful contrasted against the rocks and the lake's blue water, with Chikubu Island visible in the distance.